abhishekmalvadkar/dgs-docs/README.md

-# dgs-docs
+# DGS Docs

-Visual documentation and architecture diagrams for the Domain Glossary System (DGS), using Mermaid and GitHub Actions.
+This repository contains diagrams and visual documentation for the **Domain Glossary System (DGS)** project.

+🛠️ Built using [Mermaid.js](https://mermaid.js.org) and auto-rendered into SVG using GitHub Actions.